Introduction

 Why It’s Important

-Once again, starting Pilates offers a gentle yet effective way to build your core strength and enhance flexibility.
-The following 12 exercises are designed specifically for beginners, helping you develop control, balance, and body awareness with mindful movement.
+Once again, starting Pilates is a mild but effective way to build core strength and improve flexibility.
+The next 12 exercises are only for beginners.
+They will help you learn how to manage your body, balance, and be aware of it while moving mindfully.

 1. The Hundred